There are more comprehensive notes in the Members’ Handbook.

 The appropriate forms can be downloaded from the club’s website

-No matter which way a member or guest makes contact leaders are required to complete a line for each person in the Activity Booking Form.
+No matter which way a member or guest makes contact leaders are required to complete a line for each person in the Activity Booking Form (included in the Leader’s Kit above).
 On the day of the event, you should leave a copy with your spouse/partner, an Emergency Contact Person or in your mail box.
 This form may become important in the event of delays or accidents as it shows who is on the activity.

 Risk Form – All Activities and Trip Report Form